Skip to main content

 Primary repositoryChoose which repository or workspace the chat, terminal, and changes panel should use.

-TUISwitch the main panel from chat to the Codex TUI running inside the sandbox.
+TUISwitch the main panel from chat to the agent runtime’s TUI inside the sandbox.

 ChangesOpen the current code changes for the selected repository.